bparanj/Essential-TDD/en/19-first-test/19-first-test.markdown

   end
 end

-Here is the client code for the calculator program:
+Here is the code to manually test the calculator add feature:

 calculator = Calculator.new
 result = calculator.add(1, 1)

 puts result

-In this case we print the result and check if the result is equal to the expected value, which is 2.
+In this case we print the result.
+We know 1 + 1 = 2.
+So, we check if the result is equal to the expected value, which is 2.
 If it is correct we know it works otherwise we either debug our code using a debugger or add print statements to troubleshoot and fix the problem.
 This manual verification of the result will become tedious when our programs grow and become big.

-So the question is how can we write a test that will automate the manual verification?
+So the question is : How can we write a test that will automate the manual verification?
 Let's modify the program :

 test_calculator.rb